akhodakivskiy/VimFx/documentation/api.md

 #### The `focusTypeChange` event

 Occurs when focusing or blurring any element.

+`data`:

-The data passed to listeners is the current [vim object].
+- vim: The current [vim object].

-`vim.focusType` has been updated just before this event fires.
+`data.vim.focusType` has been updated just before this event fires.

 (VimFx itself uses this event to update the toolbar [button], by setting `#main-window[vimfx-focus-type]` to the current focus type.
 You may use this